 - Vodafone - 121

 The voicemail numbers of popular New Zealand service providers are also featured here:

-Depending on which carrier you are with, when you set up voicemail you’ll be asked to record your name for your standard greeting.
-You can then follow the prompts to personalise your greeting, change your notification method and set up a security code.
+When you set up voicemail you may be asked to record your name for your standard greeting.
+You can then follow the prompts to personalize your greeting, change your notification method and set up a security code.